 My football-watching man isn’t afraid to get his ass in the kitchen.
 He’s damn good at whipping up some eggs, and one time, even made an Indian-inspired dish.
 Whatever he makes is always tasty, due to the deliciousness of bacon grease and his efforts.
 But, his kitchen experience is very different from mine.
 I can be found stirring sauces or flipping burgers with my left hand, while keeping the baby perched on my right hip.
 When the kids aren’t actually on me, they’re making messes by my feet and most likely, a few requests.
 When Daddy is cooking, that shit doesn’t fly- he expects space, and of course he gets it, because the kids are busy pestering me.

 It’s so unfair that I sometimes want to flip my man the bird as hard as I can, but I know getting upset at him is pointless.
 How can I blame him for seeking a little balance and sanity?
-Part of the beauty of a woman is her attentiveness to the needs of others.
-However, it often comes at the cost of her own.
+Being attentive to the needs of others is a beautiful thing, but I can’t let it come at the cost of my own.
 The difficulty is balancing the two, and instead of getting mad at my husband for somehow finding time to pick his face in the bathroom mirror, I’m going to follow his lead.
 Privacy and solo time aren’t male needs, but human ones, and it’s up to me to draw boundaries, ask for help, honor myself, and show others how to honor me, too.
 After all, that’s exactly what my husband does, and it makes him privileged indeed.

 Copyright Amanda Elder, 2015, Originally Published at BonBon Break